KilianKegel/GNU-ld-for-MicrosoftCOFF-to-LinuxELF/README.md

         .
         .
 ```
-Doing so **GNU ld**-linked programs can only run in a 32Bit address space.
+Doing so **GNU ld**-linked programs can only run in the lower half 32Bit address space.
 Instead **Microsoft LINK.EXE**-linked programs can run in the entire 64Bit address space.